enes-turk/chess-engine/README.md

 # Chess Engine and AI

-This personal project combines my passion for chess with my desire to learn object-oriented programming.
+This personal project merges my passion for chess with my eagerness to delve into object-oriented programming.

 # Tools Utilized

-Python was the sole language used in this project, with Pygame serving as the primary library for creating game states to physically interact with the game board.
+Python was the sole language utilized in this project, with Pygame serving as the primary library for constructing game states to interact with the game board.

 # The Engine

 ### Board

-This chess engine allows players to engage in player versus player (PvP) matches or challenge an AI bot.
-Additionally, it offers the option to spectate matches between AI opponents.
-As you can see on the side of the board, we have a game log screen using professional chess notations to follow what has been done in the match.
+- This chess engine facilitates player versus player (PvP) matches or challenges against an AI opponent.
+Additionally, it provides the option to spectate matches between AI opponents.
+- Smooth animations have been implemented to enhance immersion.
+- Illuminated squares have been introduced to offer visual cues regarding valid piece movements.
+- On the side of the board, a game log screen using professional chess notations allows players to track the progression of the match.

 <img src="/readme_assets/presentation_1.gif" alt="present_1" width="70%">

 ### **Functionalities**

-Every functionality required by the centuries-old game of chess can be found within this engine.
+Every essential functionality of the centuries-old game of chess is embedded within this engine.

 #### Undo Moves

 Mistakes happen, but fear not!
 You can undo moves to rectify any rookie errors.
-The log also gets updated to the current state.
+The log also updates to reflect the current state.

 <img src="/readme_assets/presentation_2.gif" alt="present_2" width="70%">